 Avoid the trap of paying as many little invoices as possible, trying to appease more vendors.

 Slash unnecessary expenses.
 A crisis requires drastic action.
 Use your plan as an aid to see what will help bring you to positive cash flow the quickest at the least long-term cost.
-But you have to get to positive.
+But you must get to positive.
 Negative cash flow is not indefinitely sustainable; it must be fixed.

 The Bottom Line